 His aliases included Robert Matthias, Jesus Matthias, Matthias the Prophet, and Joshua, the Jewish Minister.
 On numerous occasions, Robert Matthews named himself, quote.
 ‘The spirit of truth, and a high priest after the order of Melchizedek.’

 In 1795 both of his parents died, leaving him along with his four brothers and five sisters to the care of kin and neighbors.

-In 1802 at the age of fourteen Robert’s surrogate parents Mr. & Mrs. John Maxwell; wanted to send him into the world as an apprentice cordwainer.
+In 1802, at the age of fourteen, Robert’s surrogate parents, Mr. & Mrs. John Maxwell, wanted to send him into the world as an apprentice cordwainer.
 In 1804 at the age of 16, he apprenticed himself to Mr. Edward Cooke, a neighbor and carpenter by trade.
-Once asked as to why he became a carpenter, Robert responded by saying that it was the ‘only calling that been adopted by a supreme being.’
+Once asked why he became a carpenter, Robert responded by saying, and I quote, ‘It was the only calling that been adopted by a supreme being.’

 We are now in the year 1832: and Matthias is 55 years of age, living in New York City near the Five Points.